girikgarg8/Git-and-Github-Basics/README.md

 ![Git-diff](./Git-diff.png)

 From this screenshot, we can see the code additions (denoted by + sign, highlighted in green) between the two commits.

+This is a sample change from remote repository.